golangsugar/simpleservice/README.md

 Returns "pong" as text/plain

 - GET /simple/capital/{country}/
-Returns the respective country capital as application/json
+Returns the respective country capital as text/plain

 - GET /simple/capital/
-Returns the list of all available countries
+Returns the list of all available countries as application/json